10 common website customer experience mistakes

 The most common user experience mistakes, with strategy recommendations, examples and recommended resources

-The guide reveals examples of poor website design from different sectors which are commonly seen, but best avoided.
-As well as highlighting the errors, the guide also contains strategy recommendations, practical tips and links to helpful resources to help you get more out of your website or online store, and so increase revenues and conversions.
+This guide reveals examples of poor website design from different sectors which are commonly seen, but best avoided.
+As well as highlighting common errors, the guide also contains strategy recommendations, practical tips and links to helpful resources to help you get more out of your website or online store, and in turn, increase revenues and conversions.

 Good UX, good design and smooth experiences can have a dramatic effect on revenues.
 If you look after your customers, they will look after you.